Privacy Principles

 Privacy principles are often defined in terms of extending rights to individuals.
 However, there are cases in which deciding which principles apply is best done collectively, on behalf of a group.
 Collective decision-making should be considered:

 Different forms of collective decision-making are legitimate depending on what data is being processed.
 These forms might be governmental bodies at various administrative levels, standards organisations, worker bargaining units, or civil society fora.
-Even though collective decision-making can be better than offloading privacy labour to individuals, it is not a panacea.
+Even though collective decision-making can be better than offloading privacy labor to individuals, it is not a panacea.
 Decision-making bodies need to be designed carefully, for example using the Institutional Analysis and Development framework.

 2.8 Device Owners and Administrators

-Principle: User agents should not tell an administrator about user behavior except when that disclosure is necessary to enforce reasonable constraints on use of the device or software.
+Principle 2.8: User agents should not tell an administrator about user behavior except when that disclosure is necessary to enforce reasonable constraints on use of the device or software.
 Even when a disclosure is reasonable, user agents must ensure their users know about this surveillance.

 user agents